Enhancing Visual-Language Modality Alignment in Large Vision Language Models via Self-Improvement: Conclusion

-In this paper, we introduce the Self-Improvement Modality Alignment (\ours) framework in enhancing the alignment between visual and language modalities in Large Vision Language Models (LVLMs).
+In this paper, we introduce \ours framework in enhancing the alignment between visual and language modalities in LVLMs through self-improvement.
 This is achieved through self-generated responses, evaluating them via in-context self-critic, and employing preference tuning. \ours bypasses the need for the third-party AI model for data generation and response evaluation, making it more scalable and cost-effective.
-This approach not only improves the modality alignment but also significantly enhances the model's comprehension abilities and reduces hallucinations across various benchmarks. \ours outperforms existing models such as LLaVA across different benchmarks.
-One limitation of this paper is that the reliance on self-generated responses and self-critic inherently ties the \ours's performance to the current capabilities of LVLM and does not address the inherent potential biases caused by the vision instruction tuning dataset.
-In future work, we will further explore this issue.
+This approach not only improves the modality alignment but also significantly enhances the model's comprehension abilities and reduces hallucinations across various benchmarks.